barbatus/typescript/README.md

 ## Package Structure

-This package uses (directly or indirectly) tree other packages, which are worth to mention:
+This package uses (directly or indirectly) three other packages, which are worth to mention:

 [typescript-compiler](https://github.com/barbatus/typescript-compiler) - exports a Meteor TypeScript compiler that implements Meteor compiler API.
 TypeScript compiler in its turn uses [meteor-typescript](https://github.com/barbatus/meteor-typescript) package’s API to compile TypeScript source code incrementally on file changes.